 Missouri, St. Clair County.
 Bond, 1870, (C1641)

-$1000 bond issued by St. Clair County to aid construction of the Clinton and Memphis branch of the Tebo and Neosho Railroad.
-Bond signed by Wm.
+The collection contains a $1000 bond issued by St. Clair County to aid construction of the Clinton and Memphis branch of the Tebo and Neosho Railroad.
+The bond is signed by Wm.
 A. Mitchell, presiding justice, and Thos.
 J. Monroe, clerk, St. Clair County court.

 Missouri.
 Board of Public Works, Railroad Report, 1859, (C2850)

 Report to Governor Robert M. Stewart on six railroads in Missouri: Pacific Railroad, southwest branch of the Pacific Railroad, Hannibal and St. Joseph Railroad, Cairo and Fulton Railroad, St. Louis and Iron Mountain Railroad, and North Missouri Railroad.

 Mitchell, Ewing Young, Jr. (1873-1954), Papers, 1840-1949 (C1041)

 0.4 linear feet

 Papers of a Springfield, Missouri, lawyer active in Democratic Party politics, who served as assistant secretary of commerce in Franklin Roosevelt's first administration.
 Material concerns family affairs, law practice with emphasis on county indebtedness, Ozark land speculation, and Democratic politics on the state and national levels.

 The papers of Charles A. Morgenthaler, a commercial artist and illustrator from Halls-ville, Missouri, consist of photographs, sketches, scrapbooks, account books, and correspondence relating to his artwork.
 Family papers and photographs are also included in this collection.